DanielDanielsson/eslint-config-danieldanielsson/README.md

 3. We need to put our eslint settings in a file in the root of your project.
 Create a `.eslintrc` or `.eslintrc.js` file for that:

 For javscript projects, use `@danieldanielsson/eslint-config`.
+(Please don't use javascript 🙏)
 ```json
 {
   "extends": ["@danieldanielsson/eslint-config"]